-Golden Eagle Photography in Finland – Seasons in the Eagle Hides
+Seasons That Make Golden Eagle Photography Unforgettable in Finland

-Practical matters also play a role – daylight hours, the amount of light, and one’s own schedule all affect the choice of timing for photography.
+Practical matters also play a role – when selecting the time to come: daylight hours, the amount of light, and one’s own schedule all affect the choice of timing for photography.
 So rather than one perfect time, there are many good times – it all depends on the kind of images you wish to create.

-It’s also good to remember that each bird photography hide has its own rhythm through the year.
+Each bird photography hide has its own rhythm through the year!
 Within each season, small “mini-seasons” appear as nature changes, influencing eagle behaviour and activity and backgrounds.
 Knowing these cycles helps you choose the right time for your Golden Eagle photography adventure in Finland.

 In January, the days are short – only about four hours of daylight in Northern Finland.
 That means a short shooting day.
 The limited daylight challenges both photographer and equipment, but it also gives better chances to get eagles to feed at the same time.
 Since eagles feed only in daylight, shorter days often increase your chances to witness fights between eagles.